 Cheating – even if it’s the more emotional variety with no physical contact – can end things pretty quickly for any couple, no matter how much they love each other.
 Embarking on an affair is a terrible way of doing away with a relationship, and even if the couple manages to leave one episode fairly unscathed, the aftermath will linger for months if not years.
 It erodes trust and creates more paranoia in a marriage, which is a deeply unhealthy combination according to these infidelity statistics.

-If one spouse is abusive verbally or physically towards a child, ending the deal is definitely a no brainer.
+If one spouse is abusive verbally or physically towards a child, ending the deal is definitely a no brainer, to resolve the issue, you have to contact a couple of experienced child custody lawyers in Houston.
 Unfortunately, many people deal with depression and other mental health issues without resorting to professionals for help, causing them to take out their feelings of anger, abandonment, and confusion on their children.
 If the spouse refuses to seek help, then this is grounds for divorce.

 Divorce is a terribly painful ordeal for everyone involved, and the legal proceedings take quite an emotional toll.
 Seeking the relevant counselors, therapists, and others who might be of assistance can hopefully help avert the storm.